-For New Referrals: I am not accepting new therapy clients at this time and will be unable to return phone calls from prospective clients for the time being.
-Please see my contact page for some resources.
+For New Referrals: I am accepting new therapy clients and supervisees.
+Please see my contact page to get in touch.

 Every therapist has a different style of leading you into your own wholeness, growth and healing.
 Learn more about how I combine clinical research-based counseling with art therapy and other modalities to support my clients.

 I offer one-on-one private counseling.
 Sometimes within loss we find lessons and in pain, empathy; a valuable emotional resource.
 I provide supervision to counselors and art therapists who are motivated to become the best they can be in this meaningful work.